RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]
 ```
 This installs the latest version of Rubi on your computer in Mathematica's Applications repository for packages.
+Click on [Using Rubi](https://rulebasedintegration.org/usingRubi.html) for instructions how to load and use Rubi to integrate expressions.

 # Instructions for Uninstalling Rubi